-Lipoprotein lipase (LPL) point mutation G188E can be determined by PCR of LPL exon 5 SEQ ID NO:2 from human genomic DNA, followed by dot blot hybridization with alkaline phosphatase labeled probes.
+Lipoprotein lipase (LPL) point mutation G188E can be determined by PCR of LPL exon 5 SEQ ID NO:4 from human genomic DNA, followed by dot blot hybridization with alkaline phosphatase labeled probes.
 PCR is performed in a Perkin Elmer Thermal Cycler, model 2400.
-Cycling parameters are as follows: hold at 92° C. for 10 minutes, 30 50 cycles of 94° C. for 30 seconds, 50° C. for 30 seconds, 72° C. for 30 seconds.
-PCR products are applied to an Oncor membrane, which is then treated with 0.2 N NaOH for 5 minutes.
-Membranes are blocked with Cool Glow Blocking Buffer (0.2% I-Block by Tropix, 0.5% sodium dodecyl sulfate (SDS) in PBS) at 50° C. for 30 minutes.
+Cycling parameters are as follows: hold at 92° C. for 10 minutes, 30 cycles of 94° C. for 30 seconds, 50° C. for 30 seconds, 72° minutes on ice, and centrifuged for 15 minutes at more than 35 C. for 30 seconds.
+PCR products are applied to an Oncor membrane, which is then treated with 0.2N NaOH for 5 minutes.
+Membranes are blocked with Cool Glow Blocking Buffer (0.2\% I-Block by Tropix, 0.5\% sodium dodecyl sulfate (SDS) in PBS) at 50° C. for 30 minutes.
 The blocking buffer is removed and the membrane is hybridized with the LPL 188 probe (prepared as described in Example 1) diluted in Cool Glow Blocking Buffer at 50° C. for 30 minutes.
 After 30 minutes the conjugate is washed off with Cool Glow Washing Buffer.
-The membrane is then prepared for staining by two consecutive 5 minute incubations in CSPD buffer (0.1 M diethylamine, 1 mM MgCl2).
+The membrane is then prepared for staining by two consecutive 5 minute incubations in CSPD buffer (0.1M diethylamine, 1 mM MgCl2).
 The membrane is covered with 0.125 mM CSPD (Tropix) for 5 minutes.
-The substrate is then removed and the membrane is air dried and 65 wrapped in plastic and exposed to film for 1-2 hours.
+The substrate is then removed and the membrane is air dried and wrapped in plastic and exposed to film for 1-2 hours.